Clarifai/docs/docs/portal-guide/model/pcustom-model-walkthrough.md

 ---
-description: Learn how to use transfer learning to create your own custom model
+description: Learn how to use transfer learning to create custom visual classifier model
 sidebar_position: 2
 ---

-# Create Models Using Transfer Learning
+# Visual Classifiers By Transfer Learning

-**Learn how to use transfer learning to create your own custom models**
+**Learn how to use transfer learning to create custom visual classifier models**
 <hr />

 Transfer learning is a model training technique that utilizes the feature representations of a pre-trained model, which has been trained on vast amounts of data.
 This allows you to build new models more efficiently by reducing the need for extensive training from scratch and enabling faster learning with minimal data.